We conduct our business responsibly and attach great importance to the long-term viability of the company.

 CORPORATE GOVERNANCE DECLARATION 2018

 Declaration of conformity by United Internet AG with regard to the recommendations of the German Corporate Governance Code in accordance with Sec.
 161 German Stock Corporation Act (AktG)

 In accordance with Section 161 German Stock Corporation Act (AktG), the Management Board and Supervisory Board of United Internet AG declare that:

-Since submitting its last Declaration of Conformity issued on March 5, 2015, United Internet AG complied with the recommendations of the “Government Commission German Corporate Governance Code” in its applicable version dated May 5, 2015 (“Code”), whereby the version dated June 24, 2014 was applied until the new version was published in the Federal Gazette on June 12, 2015, and plans to continue to comply with these recommendations with the following exceptions:
+Since its last Declaration of Conformity issued on February 20, 2017, United Internet AG complied with the recommendations of the German Corporate Governance Code (the “Code") in the version dated May 15, 2015 with the stated exceptions, and will comply with the recommendations of the Code in the currently valid version dated February 7, 2017, which came into force with publication in the Federal Gazette on April 24, 2017, with the following exceptions:

 Deductibles in the case of D&O insurance policies for Supervisory Board members (section 3.8 para.
 3 of the Code)